All hail Ailsa!

 Our own Tim Wood played in this Open.

-Donald Trump purchased Turnberry Resort in 2014 and immediately employed ‘The Open Doctor’ Martin Ebert to make major renovations to the course in an effort to again hold The Open Championship at the venue.
+Donald Trump purchased Turnberry Resort in 2014 and immediately employed ‘The Open Doctor’ Martin Ebert to make major course renovations in an effort to again hold The Open Championship at the venue.

 Whatever your thoughts on Trump, the work undertaken by Ebert at Turnberry is nothing short of sensational.